aaronik/GPTModels.nvim/README.md

 ### Features

 * **Two popup windows to facilitate AI integration**
+* **Works out of the box** - There's no configuration; the plugin is meant to just work.
 * **Supports OpenAI and Ollama** - Local LLMs can be amazing as well.
-This plugin makes it super simple to switch between different models.
-I often get "second opinions" on code I'm getting LLM help with.
+This plugin makes it simple to query different models.
+I often get "second opinions" on code I'm getting LLMs help with.
 * **LSP Diagnostic inclusion** - LSP diagnostics in selected code are transferred to the code window for easy diagnostic fixing.
 * **File inclusion** - Include files with your request by hitting <C-f> and picking from the telescope picker.
 * **Background processing** - Close the window while the AI responds, open the window and the response will continue streaming in the background.